geesper/hubot-responder/README.md

 ## Additional Details

-Once this module is installed and running, visit http://yourhubotaddress:8080/setup to initialize the settings.
-Visiting this page again will reset everything to defaults.
-This will be adjusted in a future date to no longer be necessary.
+Once this module is installed and running, visit http://yourhubotaddress:8080/configuration and be sure to enter in at least one whitelist room so you can see your responses.

-Once initialized, visit: http://yourhubotaddress:8080/list to view a list of current responses.
+You can then go to http://yourhubotaddress:8080/list to view a list of current responses.
 You can also add and modify existing responses.

 ## Installation